-One of Coppell's selling points is its close proximity to DFW International Airport.
-Part of DFW's property is located within Coppell's city limits.
-At the time it opened in 1974, DFW was the world's largest airport sitting on approximately 18,000 acres.
-Since its opening, DFW has grown to be one of the world's busiest international airports, with more than 60 million passengers passing through the gates annually.
+One of Coppell's selling points is its close proximity to Dallas-Fort Worth International Airport.
+Part of Dallas-Fort Worth's property is located within Coppell's city limits.
+At the time it opened in 1974, Dallas-Fort Worth was the world's largest airport sitting on approximately 18,000 acres.
+Since its opening, Dallas-Fort Worth has grown to be one of the world's busiest international airports, with more than 60 million passengers passing through the gates annually.

 We would like to thank the Coppell Historical Society for providing the above information.
-If you would like more information about Coppell, you can contact the Coppell Historical Society at P.O.
-Box 1871, Coppell, Texas 75019, or visit coppellhistoricalsociety.org.
+To learn more about the early history of Coppell and view the photo archive, please visit the Coppell Historical Society website or contact the Coppell Historical Society at:

 P.O.
 Box 1871

 Coppell, Texas 75019